tarwn/lessthandot-hugo/blogs/content/posts/2010-04-15-do-you-use-column-param-or-param-is-null.md

 WHERE (SomeColumn=@col OR @col IS NULL)

-The problem with that approach is that it doesn&#8217;t perform well, let&#8217;s take a look, first create this table
+The problem with that approach is that it doesn't perform well, let's take a look, first create this table

 sql
 USE tempdb